zigt-create/drupal_admin-tweaks/README.md

 MIT License

-Copyright &copy; 2018 Kees™ Internetbureau
+Copyright &copy; 2018 Est Digital Internetbureau

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal